 Infants and toddlers are very sensitive to hunger and over tiredness.
 I try to meet their needs before they get hungry or tired, and a schedule really helps with that.
 If we meet their needs on time and give them lots of positive attention, they will be happier and will rarely have a need to cry, unless they are sick, hurt or teething.

-Here is how our typical day will roughly look, with your assistance:
+Here is how our typical day will roughly look (times my change depending on kid temperaments and how group dynamics unfold) with your assistance:

 Upon waking: Parent diapers, washes hands, gives child a morning bottle and or breakfast, and washes hands and face before drop off.

 8am, early drop off, quiet music, bottles, snacks, books

 9am-9:30am, guided activity with markers, play dough, pasting, block building etc